Biden, Robert De Niro Targeted In Wave Of Suspect Packages Aimed At Trump Critics

 Investigators are now working in New York and other cities, within the postal system, and at the federal level, to determine who sent the packages — and why.

-Officials responded to a mail processing center in Delaware after one package addressed to Biden was recovered there.

-And the Secret Service said suspicious packages were addressed to Clinton in Westchester County, N.Y., and to Obama's residence in Washington, D.C.; those packages contained explosive devices that were similar to one that was found on Monday at the home of George Soros — a frequent contributor to Democratic and progressive causes.
+The Secret Service has said suspicious packages were addressed to Clinton in Westchester County, N.Y., and to Obama's residence in Washington, D.C.; those packages contained explosive devices that were similar to one that was found on Monday at the home of George Soros — a frequent contributor to Democratic and progressive causes.

+Specifically, he said, the X-ray shows only one set of batteries for the timer.
+That isn't enough.

+"There would need to be a second set of batteries or another power source within that device to function the switch causing the device to explode," May said.
+"I'm not seeing that second power source."

-Trump said the inquiry into the packages will have whatever resources are needed and FBI Director Christopher Wray pledged that the bureau would not rest until the sender or senders are caught.
+Trump was briefed on the investigation Wednesday at the White House.
+He said the inquiry into the packages will have whatever resources are needed, and FBI Director Christopher Wray has pledged that the bureau will not rest until the culprits are caught.

+The suspicious devices are on their way to the FBI's crime lab in Quantico, Va.

 "This investigation is of the highest priority for the FBI," Wray said.
 "We have committed the full strength of the FBI's resources and, together with our partners on our Joint Terrorism Task Forces, we will continue to work to identify and arrest whoever is responsible for sending these packages."